mikeal/block-box/README.md

 encoded as 5 VARINTs `[ CIDv, CODEC, MULTIHASH_CODE, MULTIHASH_LENGTH, BYTE_LENGTH ]`.
 CIDv0 is encoded as `[ 0, 0, 0, SHA256_HASH_LENGTH, BYTE_LENGTH ]`.

-The BYTE_LENGTH is encoded here so that a BLOCKS section can be recursively parsed and deterministically derive the DIGEST and HEADER when streamed.
+The BYTE_LENGTH is encoded here so that a BLOCKS section can be incrementally parsed and deterministically derive the DIGEST and HEADER.
-This means we can stream only the BLOCKS portion, retain incremental verifiability, and arrive at the same proof and all resulting hash based addresses without having the need to pre-compute this proof before transmission began.
+This means we stream incrementally verifiable Block Sets(), and at all times arrive at the same proof and resulting hash based addresses without having the need to pre-compute this proof before transmission began.

 It should be noted at this point the BOX standard is recursive!

-If this block has a `block-box` CID, the corresponding block data can be verfied incrementally.
+If a BLOCK has a `block-box` CID, the corresponding block data can be verfied incrementally.
 There's really no reason not to implement this recursion in most storage systems, and this makes this format an obvious choice for streaming use